FreeCAD/website/README.md

 ## Theme

 > [!NOTE]
 > The FC Theme is work-in-progress and its structure and methods may change in the near future.
 The code is also pretty messy and YOLO.
 It will gradually be cleaned up, simplified and refactored so it can _live more than once_...
+More documentation will be added later as well.

 Currently the FC Theme is used.
 It is included directly in the `themes/FC` folder.
 Read its [own documentation](themes/FC/README.md) to find out more.